hensm/fx_cast/README.md

 * macOS
 * Windows (TODO)

-Only tested on Linux. mDNS library issue to be fixed. `mdns` only works on Windows, `mdns-js` only works on Linux.
+Only tested on Linux and macOS. mDNS library issue to be fixed. `mdns` only works on Windows, `mdns-js` only works on Linux.

 ## Building